jtketz/learningtocode/100DayTracker.md

 - Back on GitHub and making commits
 - CS50 Lesson 0 stuff
 - Worked on MATLAB script for HTChROME project for GWU research

+### 06/05/22
+- Well that all went to crap, but attempet #2 for 100 days of code coming now.
+- Athough I have been working on MATLAB projects, I haven't been able to document or work on my own projects.